brufdev/many-notes/README.md

 ## Customization

-To customize Many Notes, add environment variables to the `compose.yaml` file if using the Docker installation.
-If you chose the non-Docker installation, you should add the environment variables to the `.env` file instead.
+You can customize Many Notes by adding environment variables to the `compose.yaml` file.

 ### Custom URL (default: http://localhost)